human-solutions/fluent-typed/README.md

 # Fluent-Typed

 When using translation keys, there is often no easy way to know if they are being used correctly and if they are being used at all.
-This project generatesjkjj, using the `fluent` ast, the function definitions for the translation keys in a fluent file.
+This project generates, using the `fluent` ast, the function definitions for the translation keys in a fluent file.

 In order to guarantee the safeness, funtions are only generated for messages that